ampl/ampl.github.io/docs/source/solvers/scip/scip-cpx.md

 lim:restarts
       Solving stops, if the given number of restarts was triggered (default:
       -1: no limit)

+lim:softtime (softtime)
+      Soft time limit which should be applied after first solution was found (default: -1.0: disabled)

 lim:solutions
       Solving stops, if the given number of solutions were found (default: -1: